cboard-org/cboard-io/_18n/en/help/help.md.md

 ### How do I select multiple elements to edit?
 The same way you change the ordering of elements in a board, but instead of clicking and dragging, you select the circle inside the pictogram square, and you can choose more than one.
-After doing so, click on the right hand side on the pencil symbol on the blue line, which will allow you to edit the elements selected:
+After doing so, click on the right hand side on the pencil symbol on the blue line, which will allow you to edit the elements selected.

 ## Export and import